-I’ve been running the free version of ESXi in my basement for years, and have been well served by it.
-One of the things that is always somewhat of a pain is patching.
 I was always under the impression that to patch the free version of ESXi you needed to download the patches, and transfer them to a VMFS volume, then patch that bundle.
 A great blog VMware Front Experience posted an article about manually patching your ESXi 5.5 host which is just fantastic.

 They have also posted a blog about how to patch the latest 5.5u1 bundle.